Palembang South Sumatra, Indonesia Travel Guide

 Songket: Iconic Palembang souvenir.
 Available as fabric, scarves, or bags, varying in quality and price.
 Pempek and Kerupuk/Kemplang: Packaged fish cakes and crackers make popular edible souvenirs.

 Kue Maksuba and Lapis Legit are delicious but perishable.
-Handicrafts: Seek wood carvings, traditional attire, and small decorative items.
+Handicrafts: Seek wood carvings, traditional attire, and small things for decoration.

 Shopping malls like Palembang Icon, Palembang Indah Mall, and Transmart PTC Mall host international and local brands, department stores, and boutiques.